mirnylab/hiclib-legacy/doc/source/index.rst

           original package.
 Current version and location of package files can be determined from the python console by executing, e.g., >>>print numpy.__version__. and >>>print numpy.__file__

+          Also note that PIP compiles packages.
+Therefore, to do a successfull and complete installation you would need to install all libraries which are required to build a package.
+Under Ubuntu, you can do this using "aptitude build-dep packagename", where packagename is an aptitude (not PIP) name of the package (e.g. python-numpy) This is very important for compilation of matplotlib and h5py.

           Please refer to troubleshooting guide for a list of known errors!